Model train project in search of conductors

 Housed at the Compass Music and Arts Center at the north end of town, the model railroad has scale models of the Brandon Inn, Stephen A. Douglas House and Town Hall, among several others.

-“Art was building the train for the community,” said Edna Sutton, joint owner of the Compass Center, on Tuesday.
+“Art was building the train for the community,” said Edna Sutton, joint owner of the Compass Center, last week.
 “He saw it as a way of creating a gift so that families and children could come and learn the history and see the trains work.
 Art was amazing.
 He was helping us build links with the community here.”

-“If he wasn't here, he was taking his clipboard and sitting down in front of these buildings drafting them to scale,” said Donna Doty, at the Compass Center on Tuesday.
+“If he wasn’t here, he was taking his clipboard and sitting down in front of these buildings drafting them to scale,” said Donna Doty.
 “Then he’d come back here and put it on.
 He’d sit by the hour downtown and draw all the windows at the Brandon Inn, he had them all counted out, made sure every building had the right amount of windows.”

 He really went out of his way when it came to the Middlebury train station, which is no longer a train station.